qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 a floating, top-level window or embedded to the QGIS main window as a docked widget (see also :ref:`sec_panels_and_toolbars`).
 In |checkbox| :guilabel:`Menus` you can hide entries in the Menu bar.
-In the |checkbox| :guilabel:`Status Bar` features like the coordinate information can be daectivated.
+In the |checkbox| :guilabel:`Status Bar` features like the coordinate information can be deactivated.
 In |checkbox| :guilabel:`Toolbars` you can (de)activate the toolbar icons of QGIS and in |checkbox| :guilabel:`Widgets` you can (de)activate dialogs as well as their buttons.